-Agreed: that Agenda items 5, 6 & 7 are recorded by Hansard and the Official Report published on the Assembly website.
+Agreed: that Agenda items 5, 6 & 7 are recorded by Hansard and the Official Report

 4. Civil Service (Special Advisers) Bill - Consideration of issues arising from evidence

 The Committee noted responses from the Northern Ireland Association for the Care and Resettlement of Offenders (NIACRO) and the Commission for Victims and Survivors in follow up to previous evidence sessions.